Old Rhinebeck Aerodrome: History

+A proposal for a phased expansion of the museum was met with opposition from nearby residents in May 2026.
+It called for the demolition of approximately 14,000 sqft of buildings and their replacement with 66,000 sqft of new structures.
+Residents expressed concerns about recent aircraft accidents and that the expansion would change the character of the museum.
+Specifically, whether it could lead to increased commercialization that may negative affects on the surrounding area.
+The museum responded that no spectators or residents have ever been injured by an accident and the development was necessary to care for the aircraft.
+It also cited over 150 letters of support it received from aviators and historians around the county.
+After a second public hearing in June, the town planning board voted to postpone action on the plan until early August.

 Facilities

 The museum consists of a number of buildings, including the Avro, Number 1 and Roosevelt Field Hangars.

 Aircraft

 Richard King's reproduction Sopwith Pup, now at Owls Head Transportation Museum in Maine.

 Old Rhinebeck Aerodrome features numerous aircraft ranging from Wright-era reconstructions to biplanes and monoplanes of the 1930s.
 Among Palen's earliest additions to the museum in the mid-1960s was a Fokker Triplane reproduction, powered with a vintage Le Rhône 9J 110 hp rotary engine.
 It was built by Cole Palen for flight in his weekend airshows as early as 1967 and actively flown (mostly by Cole Palen) in the weekend airshows at Old Rhinebeck until the late 1980s.
 This aircraft, and a pair of Dr.I reproductions, each powered by radial engines, were flown for nearly two decades by Palen.
 Both Cole's first rotary-engined reproduction and the second of the stationary radial-powered reproductions are now on static display.
 One of these is on loan at the New England Air Museum with the Le Rhône engine.